The information you will be accessing is provided by another organization or vendor. If you do not intend to leave our site, close this message.

 Health Maintenance Organization (HMO)

+A health maintenance organization is a type of medical plan.
 With most HMO plans, you can only go to doctors, other health care providers or hospitals in the plan’s network except in urgent or emergency situations.
+You may need to get a referral from your primary care doctor.

 Initial Enrollment Period (IEP)